 The Coorg customs are quite different from those of the other people of India.
 The people of Coorg are well known for being hospitable.
 A delicacy that is served at community feasts is pork, prepared in vinegar that has been made from a fruit.
 Pork is the staple meat at any traditional Coorg function.

-Weapons form an integral part of Coorg traditions and religious beliefs.
-They have a festival completely dedicated to weapons called Keil Podh.
+Weapons & Guns form an integral part of Coorg traditions and religious beliefs.
+They have a festival completely dedicated to weapons called Kail Podh.

 - The Puttari(Huttari) harvest festival is opened up with the firing of guns.